airlab-unibas/MICCAITutorial2019/README.md

 > Join the AirLab tutorial mailing list to keep up to date.
 Just send an e-mail to <airlab-dbe@unibas.ch> with the subject *JOIN MAILING LIST*

 > **Preparation for Hands-on Session:**
 > If you bring with you your laptop, in the second session you will have the opportunity to try out AirLab with our assistance.
-As the internet at conferences are usually slow (and censored in China) we highly recommend to install PyTorch 1.1 (and CUDA if you have a GPU in your laptop) *prior* to the tutorial.
+As the internet at conferences are usually slow (and censored in China) we highly recommend to install PyTorch 1.1 (and CUDA if you have a GPU in your laptop) **prior to the tutorial**.

 # Autograd Image Registration Laboratory